sachingsachin/biser/README.md

-# YASER
+# BISER

-Yet Another SERialization format
+BISER is a BInary SERialization format

 ## Goals

 There are several serialization problems which have a varying degree of support in other formats.
-YASER aims to handle those serialization problems from the beginning:
+BISER aims to handle those serialization problems from the beginning:

 1. Circular references
 2. Maps